NNNguyenDuyyy/FETC_CBAM_Enhanced_CNN/README.md

-# Strategic Attention-Wise Blocks Integration in Imbalanced Multi-Label Chest X-Ray Diagnosis
+# Improving Imbalanced Multi-Label Chest X-Ray Diagnosis via CBAM-Enhanced CNN Backbones

 This repository contains the official implementation of the paper:

-> **Strategic Attention-Wise Blocks Integration in Imbalanced Multi-Label Chest X-Ray Diagnosis**
+> **Improving Imbalanced Multi-Label Chest X-Ray Diagnosis via CBAM-Enhanced CNN Backbones**

 We propose a deep learning framework combining CNN and attention-wise blocks to tackle the challenge of imbalanced multi-label classification in chest X-ray diagnosis.